 Having a wheat allergy is different from having gluten sensitivity.
-Gluten is a type of protein that's in wheat and many other grains as well.
+Gluten is a type of protein that's in wheat and other grains like barley and rye.

 If you have a wheat allergy, remember that gluten-free isn't the same as wheat-free.
-While many gluten-free products don't have wheat, that's not true for all of them.
+While many gluten-free products don't have wheat, some may originate from wheat but are still low in gluten.
 Read ingredients lists to avoid wheat.

 You may be able to eat these grains instead of wheat.
 Always check with your doctor before trying them:

 Wheat flour.
 Use rice flour, potato starch flour, soy flour, tapioca flour, or corn flour instead.
-If you're allergic to gluten, look for gluten-free baking powder.
+If you can't tolerate gluten, look for gluten-free baking powder.
 When you're baking, remember that wheat-free and gluten-free flour may be drier, may not rise as much, and may have a crumbly texture.